ShehataIbrahim/cargo-tracker/README.md

       > docker run -p 3306:3306 --name root -e MYSQL_ROOT_PASSWORD=root -d mysql:latest
     - in that case you need to create user for each microservice
 - Get a running instance of RabbitMQ ...you can also have a docker container running
-  >docker run -d --hostname localhost --name my-tracker -p 15672:15672 rabbitmq:3-management
+  >docker run -d --hostname localhost --name my-tracker -p 15672:15672 -p 5672:5672 -p 15692:15692 rabbitmq:3-management
+- To update the common configurations related to URLS,usernames and passwords you can update [common.properties](config/common.properties) this file is copied to all projects resources directory before compileJava

 - ###Setup each Microservice separately
     ####[Booking](booking/README.md)